BeehiveForum/BeehiveForum/docs/readme.md

 You need web hosting which provides:

-- PHP 5.2.1 or above
+- PHP 5.3.0 or above
 - MySQL 5.1.41 or above
 - PCRE 6.6 compiled with --enable-utf8 --enable-unicode-properties

 ##### 1.1.1 Requirements Notes

-- Beehive Forum requires PHP 5.2.1 as a minimum.
+- Beehive Forum requires PHP 5.3.0 as a minimum.
 However, the Beehive Forum team highly recommend using the latest available PHP version available for your platform.
+Please note that as of 11th July 2013 PHP 5.3 will only receive security updates and it is highly recommended that you upgrade to PHP 5.4 or 5.5.

 - PCRE 6.6 compiled with --enable-utf8 --enable-unicode-properties
-  is requried.
+  is required.
 PCRE support is OS dependent, please check with your host for PCRE requirements.

 - MySQL 5.1.41 or newer is required by Beehive Forum.
 As with PHP we